 2016 Measure B ballot language requires VTA to appoint an independent citizen's oversight committee.
-The 2016 Measure B Citizens' Oversight Committee (MBCOC) is responsible for ensuring that funds are being expended consistent with the approved Program and associated expenditure guidelines.
-On an annual basis, the MBCOC provides for an independent audit that reviews the receipt of revenue and expenditure of funds.
+The MBCOC is responsible for ensuring that funds are expended consistent with the approved Program and associated expenditure guidelines.
+On an annual basis, the MBCOC organizes an independent audit to review the receipt of revenue and expenditure of funds.
 The MBCOC also holds public hearings and issues an annual report to inform Santa Clara County residents how the funds are being spent.